 This special event does not require reservations and does not have a limit to number of people.

-Self-guided tours of the archaeological sites will also be available - tickets purchased on-site only.
+FREE self-guided tours of the archaeological sites will also be available during this one-day community event.

 Saturday May 29, 2021, 10:00 AM to 4:00 PM.